maliniroyc/Mantra_analysis_Excel/README.md

 # Myntra_Analysis
-🧹 Data Cleaning Project on Myntra's Sales Dataset Using Excel.
+Data Cleaning Project on Myntra's Sales Dataset Using Excel.
 Includes Handling Nulls, Formatting, Removing Duplicates, and Preparing Clean Data for Analysis.

-🧹 Myntra Data Cleaning Project
+**Myntra Data Cleaning Project**
 This project focuses on cleaning and preparing Myntra's sales dataset using Microsoft Excel.
 The goal is to transform raw, messy data into a structured and analysis-ready format for further business intelligence and insights.

-🔧 Key Cleaning Tasks Performed:
+**Key Cleaning Tasks Performed:**
 Removed duplicate entries

 Handled missing/null values